-6.3 Cost-of-Living Stipend Support
+7.3 Cost-of-Living Stipend Support

 Full-time PhD and combined Master's/PhD program students are eligible for a cost-of-living stipend for 4 years.
-Students receiving this stipend are strongly encouraged to:
+Continuation of stipend support is dependent upon maintaining good academic standing full-time enrollment as well as meeting program milestones (RA/TA hours, qualifying examination, etc.) in a timely manner.
+Students receiving stipends are strongly encouraged to:

-- Devote full-time effort to the program - Maintain satisfactory academic progress - Co-author 2 publications with faculty before the end of the third year of study - Defend the dissertation proposal by the end of the third year of study
+- Devote full-time effort to the program; - Maintain satisfactory academic progress; - Co-author 2 publications with faculty before the end of the third year of study; and - Defend the dissertation proposal by the end of the third year of study

-Students who fail to meet these expectations may be placing future/continuing stipend support in jeopardy.
+Students who do not meet these expectations may be placing future/continuing stipend support in jeopardy.
 Stipend support may not be provided to students who are re-matriculated or who enter part-time and then decide to become full-time.

-6.3 Health Insurance and Childcare Grants
+7.4 Health Insurance and Childcare Grants